AREVD/AREVD/README.md

-# Automatic Segmentation and Optimal Trajectory Calculation for NeuroLens
+# Automatic Segmentation and Optimal Trajectory Calculation for AREVD
-This repository contains research artifacts for the automatic segmentation and optimal trajectory calculation section of the **2023 IEEE/ISMAR paper** “Did I Do Well?
-Assessment of Trainees’ Performance in Augmented Reality-assisted Neurosurgical Training” including instructions for implementation and several examples.
+This repository contains research artifacts for the automatic segmentation and optimal trajectory calculation section of the **2023 IEEE/ISMAR paper** “Automatic Segmentation and Optimal Trajectory Calculation for External Ventricular Drain” including instructions for implementation and several examples.

 # Outline
 1. [Overview](https://github.com/NeuroLens6/NeuroLens/blob/main/README.md#overview)